What is Myopia?

 Multifocal or bifocal spectacle lenses

 This works by allowing a clear central image to be formed on the retina whilst reducing the peripheral hyperopic defocus that is typically found in myopic eyes.
-It reduces the elongation of the eye.
-Various studies show this type of correction can reduce the final level of adult myopia by approximately 30-50% (2).
+This reduces the elongation of the eye.
+Various studies show this type of correction can reduce the final level of adult myopia by approximately 30-50% (3).
+We are accredited to fit the MiSight Soft Daily myopia control lens at the practice.

 - Brien Holden Vision institute – Myopia Management